 - Sacaton, on I-10, about 30 miles east of Phoenix, near Casa Grande

 - Salt River Canyon, on US 60, on the San Carlos Apache and White Mountain Apache Reservation

 - Bouse Wash, on I-10, about 100 miles west of Phoenix, near Vicksburg

 - Burnt Well, on I-10, about 64 miles west of Phoenix, near Tonopah

-- Ehrenberg, on I-10, California border, near Blythe, CA and Quartzite
+- Ehrenberg, on I-10, on the California border, near Quartzite and Blythe, CA

 Drivers are encouraged to use the rest area amenities to make their trips along Arizona's highways more comfortable and safer.
-Use them for rest room breaks, dog walking and relief areas, switching drivers, and using vending machines.
+You can use them for restroom breaks, dog walking, and relief areas, switching drivers, and using vending machines.